xjunko/nhentai-downloader-v/README.md

 # nhentai-vlang
-NHentai downloader in vlang but with concurency and its fucked so bad lmao
+NHentai downloader in vlang but with concurency

+## Disclaimer
+this shit doesnt have rate limiter so if you download something like 177013 <br/>
+which have 200 something pages, its gonna fail cuz 429'd. <br/>
+works really well tho if the pages is < 50

 ## How to use
 * Compile the code if you havent with: